hashirmohammad/ChessBuilders/ChessBuilders/README.md

 ## Project Overview

 This project is a fully functional Chess application built in Java.
-It combines backend logic with a graphical user interface (GUI) using Swing.
+It's built with a backend logic tied with a graphical user interface (GUI) via Swing.
 The project is designed based of separate game logic from the visual interface.

 **System Architecture:**